mendix/docs/content/howto/tutorials/index.md

 description: "These tutorials will teach you how to start with your first app and then build an HRM app, mobile to-do app, and IoT app."
 ---

-These tutorials will teach you how to build various apps:
+These tutorials will teach you how to build various apps using different features of the Desktop and Web Modelers:

 <table>
   <thead style='display:none;'>